The Desert-Crypt

 Courtesy: the artist and prometeo gallery di Ida Pisani Milan/Lucca

-In several Latin American Antigones, the landscape of the desert becomes a metaphor of the crypt: the living tomb of the dissident body.
-In one of the earliest Antigones of the region, Leopoldo Marechal’s Antígona Vélez (1951), Antigone’s body is not buried alive.
+In several Latin American Antígonas, the landscape of the desert becomes a metaphor of the crypt: the living tomb of the dissident body.
+Written in 1951 by Leopoldo Marechal, Antígona Vélez is not buried alive.
 Conversely, she is ordered to ride a black horse towards the desert (where she will be killed by Indian arrows).
-This twist relates to Argentina’s neocolonial history and, more specifically, to the period that spans from the end of the 19th and the beginning of the 20th century, when ‘The Conquest of the Desert’ became the main dogma related to the foundation of the nation-state.
-The very choice of the word ‘desert’ to designate the (clearly not only desertic) lands to be conquered is telling: declaring that ‘nobody was there’ (that is: beyond the Salado river at the southeast of Buenos Aires, the 19th century boundary between the colonized lands and those still controlled by the native populations), the government would justify the genocide of Argentina’s indigenous peoples.
+This twist relates to Argentina’s neo-colonial history and, more specifically, to the period that spans from the end of the 19th and the beginning of the 20th century.
+Having become an independent state since 1816, Argentina had set the Conquest of the Desert as a foundational dogma.
+This project was completed by independent Creoles who wanted indigenous land, abandoned after the independence by the Spaniards.
+The very choice of the word ‘desert’ to designate the (clearly not only desertic) lands to be conquered is telling: declaring that ‘nobody was there’ (that is: beyond the Salado River at the southeast of Buenos Aires, which was the 19th century boundary between the lands controlled by the Creoles and those controlled by the natives), the government would justify the genocide of Argentina’s indigenous peoples.

-In the fifth scene, Antigone meets Aemon/Lisandro in an Eden-like scenery, ‘immobile like a biblical couple’.
-This encounter between the two lovers before death differentiates itself from Sophocles’ play, but also echoes the 3rd stasimon which is an Ode to Eros.
-Antigone will then appear dressed in male, black garments.
-Fully committed to her act, she will nonetheless appear to understand Creon’s rationale: The man who now condemns me is tough because he has reason’ (El hombre que ahora me condena es duro porque tiene razón).
+In the fourth scene, Antígona meets Aemon/Lisandro in an Eden-like scenery; ‘both immobile’, like a ‘biblical couple’ (p.
+47).
+The encounter between the two lovers before death differentiates itself from Sophocles’ play, but also echoes the 3rd stasimon which is an Ode to Eros.
+After this, Antígona appears dressed in male garments.
+Fully committed to her act, she nonetheless declares she understands Creon’s rationale: ‘The man who now condemns me is tough because he has reason’ (El hombre que ahora me condena es duro porque tiene razón) (p.
+50).[1]All the excerpts from Leopoldo Marechal’s Antígona Vélez and Perla de la Rosa’s Antígona: Las voces que incendian el desierto are translated from Spanish to English by the authors.
 The chorus’ women react immediately: ‘Child, he is your executioner!’
-(Niña, es tu verdugo!)
-Yet, Antigone explains to them that ‘He wants to populate the south with flowers’ (El quiere poblar de flores el sur) and that ‘Antígona Vélez will become the first flower in the garden he looks for’ (Antígona Vélez […] podría [ser?] la primera flor del jardin que busca).
+(Niña, es tu verdugo!), to which Antígona responds that ‘He wants to populate the south with flowers!’ (Él quiere poblar de flores el sur).
+That said, she seems to undermine this possibility at the same time: ‘dead on a bleeding steed, [Antígona Vélez] could rot the first flower of the garden he seeks’ (muerta en un alazán ensangrentado, podría la primera flor del jardín que busca).
 The moment of her death approaches: she and Lisandro/Aemon are bound on the rampaging horses.
 The two lovers will be killed by the natives’ lances.
 Their blood will water the sand.

-The desert/crypt therefore appears as an interesting trope in Marechal’s version: if, in Sophocles, Creon decides to bury Antigone alive in a ‘caverned dwelling-place, eternal prison’ (verses 801-2), the tomb Don Facundo designs for her becomes the vastness of the untamed land, traversed by the galloping animal.
-To push it a bit further, if Creon needs to expel Antigone from the public space of the polis, in a society where women were deprived of civic rights, what Don Facundo wants is to sacrifice her, through the natives’ lances, in his ‘civilizing’ genocidal project.
-In this sense, and although the play interestingly imagines Ignacio/Polínices as opponent to the whites, the violence of Argentinian colonial history is not really questioned.
-Rather, it seems to be inscribed in the main national myth, to the epic of the ‘Conquest of the Desert’, although under the more all-encompassing umbrella of the Peronism.[1]We thank Moira Fradinger for her enabling comments with the occasion of this field note.
-Her book Antígonas: Writing from Latin America (Oxford University Press, 2023) is an indispensable source … Continue reading
+The desert/crypt therefore appears as an interesting trope in Marechal’s version: if, in Sophocles, Creon decides to bury Antigone alive in a ‘caverned dwelling-place, eternal prison’ (verses 801-2), the tomb designed for her by Don Facundo becomes the vastness of the untamed land, traversed by the galloping animal.
+And further, if Creon needs to expel Antigone from the public space of the polis, in a society where women were deprived of civic rights, what Don Facundo wants is to sacrifice her, through the natives’ lances, in his ‘civilizing’ genocidal project.
+In this sense, and although the play interestingly imagines Ignacio/Polínices as an opponent to the Creoles, the violence of Argentina’s neo-colonial history is not really questioned.
+Commissioned by Eva Peron herself, Marechal’s play seems to be inscribed in the main national myth, in the neo-colonial epic of the Conquest of the Desert, albeit under the all-encompassing umbrella of Peronism.[2]For a different interpretation, see Fradinger (2023).
+We thank Moira Fradinger for her enabling comments with the occasion of this field note.
+Her book Antígonas: Writing from Latin America is an … Continue reading

 The desertic landscape of Juárez becomes the setting in which the female protagonists of this work are both buried and seeking refuge: